-For criminal offenses such as sexual assault, stalking, domestic violence, relationship or dating violence, a report should be made to the law enforcement agency having jurisdiction over the location of the incident:
+For criminal offenses such as sexual assault, stalking, domestic violence, or relationship or dating violence, a report can be made to the law enforcement agency that has jurisdiction over the location of the incident:

-- Campus: University Police Department (UP) - City of Tampa: Tampa Police Department - Temple Terrace: Temple Terrace Police Department - Unincorporated Hillsborough County: Hillsborough County Sheriff Department
+- Campus: University Police Department (UPD) - City of Tampa: Tampa Police Department - Temple Terrace: Temple Terrace Police Department - Unincorporated Hillsborough County: Hillsborough County Sheriff Department

-You may contact the appropriate law enforcement agency directly or you may contact VAVP to assist you in making the report.
+You may contact the appropriate law enforcement agency directly or you may contact an advocate in CVA to assist you in making the report.
 The benefits of using a USF advocate include:

-- An advocate is on-call 24/7, including weekends and holidays, to respond in person to victims reporting a violent crime. - An advocate can help you determine the jurisdiction. - An advocate can accompany you to make the report, if you wish. - The advocate can continue to assist you throughout the investigation. - If the case results in court proceedings, the advocate can continue to support you throughout the legal process.
+- An advocate is on-call 24/7, including weekends and holidays, to respond in person to victims reporting a violent crime. - An advocate can help you determine the jurisdiction. - An advocate can accompany you to make the report, if you choose. - The advocate can continue to assist you throughout the investigation. - If the case results in court proceedings, the advocate can continue to support you throughout the legal process. - 10 University of South Florida